isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2511.md

 ---
-title: ABSS Premier Version 23 - 3U+Remote+Setup+Training
+title: Lunchbox Smart Restaurant Solution Version 1.1.0 - Lunchbox Smart Ordering Solution, Jumbo (Kiosk)
 permalink: /productivity-solutions-grant/solutionrepo/solution2511
 ---

 ### Description

-ABSS Premier is a leading SME business integrated accounting solution
-- Formerly known as MYOB that provides simple and easy to use accounting support.
-- A digital ready accounting software that help owner-operators, accountant to manage and process sales and purchases, track receivable, payable, inventory and GST.
-- A simplify desktop & cloud accounting management, ePayments, eInvoices and more.
+Lunchbox Smart Restaurant Management Solution is an all in one Digital Ordering Solution.
+Made local with a globally experienced team, our proprietary solution transforms your outlet to the industry's best practice level for efficiency and execution.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Dandelion_CR_wef_25_Nov_2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Lunchbox_20200960_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria